DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

-# 1. Introduction to Power Platform
+# 1. Introduction to Power Platform & App Scenario

 Power Platform is the low code platform from Microsoft.
 If required also coding is possible e.g. by providing JavaScript.
 The Microsoft cloud service Azure is the foundation of the platform.
 This primer won't cover all aspects of the platform.
 It focuses at the aspects that are important for this hackathon.

+# 2. Introduction to Power Platform
-# 2. Web portal of Power Platform
+## Web portal of Power Platform

 The most important tool from the hackathon perspective is the web portal.
 It allows to work with all relevant components for our hackathon such as the Dataverse, Power Apps and solutions.
 The portal is scoped to a certain environment and a user.
 A PowerPlatform environment represents an environment such as dev or prod as you know it from software engineering.
 PowerPlatform environment types are for instance sandbox or production.
 The pictur below shows a screenshot of the portal.